Glassar/dd2394-Security-Project/README.md

 ### Alex Shariat Zadeh
 - **Key reconciliation in the BB84 and E91 protocol**: Implemented method that makes keys match since its uncertain if the keys are identical due to the noise or eavesdropping, reconciles the two keys to be the same, by comparing segments of their respective keys and correcting differences while revealing minimal information.
-- **Privacy amplification in BB84 and E91**: Implemented using hash function to safeguard from potential eavesdropping
+- **Privacy amplification in BB84 and E91**: Implemented using hash function to hash keys in order to safeguard them from potential eavesdropping.
 - **Test cases**: Implemented test cases for above
 - **Documentation**:
 ### Jonatan Tuvstedt